mattkirkland/design-methods/notepad.md

 - a series of posters to convince people to take some political action
 - wayfinding signage for your favorite sports facility / museum / campus
 - a guidebook to teach others how to make protest infrastructure
+- that board game you've been wanting to make

 It doesn't have to be a NEW idea or something that's never been done.
 You just are going to need to be interested in it!

 MK: make an example copy that they can duplicate and then fill out.

+### 8/3/20
+OK, definitely going to go with the structure of:
+- pick a pet project
+- once per week you write up how you tested out one of the methods that we covered that weeks
+- we review questions and
+- that's the only homework
+- by the end of the semester you can have a nice portfolio of miniature casestudies
+- the final will be a real test covering basic information about what design methods are.

+SO.
+- make a questions form for feedback, etc, dump into a spreadsheet
+- set up form for basic information? name, preferred name, email, anything you want me to know about you, etc?
+- start finding async videos/resources for each method.
+Each intro day should have a lecture-based 'this is what this is' and a bibliography of resources to read/watch/follow.

+CLASS STRUCTURE:

+0-5.
+Warmup.
+QOTD. some kind of engaging thing, Matt Web waving fast or slow.
+5-15.
+Review interesting notes/highlights from student notion journals, drive home patterns 15-45.
+New content, lecture.
+Do I want more time?
+45-60.
+60-75.
+Questions?